-Table 1 indicates the relative sizes of the vorticity equation terms at the representative lower tropospheric level, σ =0.7.
-The individual rankings of the terms in both ERA-40, CAM3, and the bias differ, but six of the nine terms include the top four for each set of data and the bias.
-Figure 5 plots those six terms at σ =0.7 based on their size in the ERA-40 data.
-The discussion that follows considers those terms in that order.
+Table 1 indicates the relative sizes of the vorticity equation terms at the representative lower tropospheric level, $\sigma = 0.7$.
+The individual rankings of the terms in both ERA-40, CAM3, and the bias differ, but most of the same terms are ranked in the top 5.
+Figure 5 plots the five largest terms at $\sigma = 0.7$ based on their size in the ERA-40 data plus the friction residual.
+The discussion that follows considers those terms.

-Figures 5a-c show the vertical advection of relative vorticity in ERA-40, CAM3 and the bias.
+Figure 5a-c shows the vertical advection of relative vorticity in ERA-40, CAM3 and the bias.
 The reanalysis and model data have distinct, elongated, negative regions that align well with the NPST and NAST.
 Following the discussion in Grotjahn (1996) the sign of the term is often linked to whether tilt or amplitude change with height dominates the vertical derivative of vorticity.
-Since the pattern is strongly negative along the storm tracks, tilt of the vorticity axes, upstream with height, is the dominant effect.
+Since the pattern is strongly negative along the storm tracks, tilt of the vorticity axes, upstream with height, is the dominant effect at this level.
 The CAM3 model has much weaker time mean vertical advection, about half the ERA-40 values.
-Hence the bias is strongly positive along both the NPST (second only to friction there) and NAST (strongest bias term there).
-Overall, the bias is generally the largest for the vertical advection term.
+Hence the bias is strongly positive along both the NPST and NAST.

-Figures 5d-f show the meridional advection of planetary vorticity, or v β term in ERA-40, CAM3 and the bias.
+Figure 5d-f shows the meridional advection of planetary vorticity, or $\nu\beta$ term in ERA-40, CAM3 and the bias.
 This reanalysis and model data have distinct dipoles consistent with poleward and equatorward flow on either side of troughs in the planetary wave pattern (wavenumber 3 being prominent).
-Hence the mid and upper level troughs over the eastern sides of the continents have northerly motion over the continent (v β <0) and the opposite over the adjacent ocean.
+Hence the mid and upper level troughs over the eastern sides of the continents have northerly motion over the continent ($\nu\beta < 0$) and the opposite over the adjacent ocean.
 The magnitudes of the extrema in CAM3 are similar to those in ERA-40 so the bias is relatively small compared with other vorticity equation terms.

 There are a few differences of note.
 The ridge centered near the west coast of North America is narrower in ERA-40 so the dipole has narrower longitudinal range in ERA-40.
-The northward flow over the North Atlantic is further north in ERA-40 and the southward flow downstream is weaker in ERA-40 than in CAM3; consistent with the downstream track being shifted equatorward in CAM3, as mentioned above.
-The pattern for v β in the upper troposphere was not shown because it is very similar to the pattern shown in figs. 5d-f; the main differences are the magnitudes are larger at $\sigma=0.3$ especially in the subtropics (so that weak subtropical extrema found at $\sigma=0.7$ are comparable to midlatitude extrema at $\sigma=0.3$).
+The northward flow over the North Atlantic is further north in ERA-40 and the southward flow downstream is weaker in ERA-40 than in CAM3, consistent with the downstream track being shifted equatorward in CAM3, as mentioned above.
+The pattern for v β in the upper troposphere was not shown because it is very similar to the pattern shown in Fig. 5d-f; the main differences are the magnitudes are larger at $\sigma = 0.3$ especially in the subtropics (so that weak subtropical extrema found at $\sigma = 0.7$ are comparable to midlatitude extrema at $\sigma = 0.3$).